 Education was (is) Important

-Throughout all the moving and rebuilding, picking up the shattered pieces of my life, one thing was important to me- education.
-No matter what city we moved to or what dead-end job I took to pay bills; getting my degree was important as I would be the first person in my family to receive one.
+Throughout all the moving and rebuilding, picking up the shattered pieces of his life, one thing was important to Michael- education.
+No matter what city he moved to or what dead-end job he took to pay bills; getting his degree was important as he would be the first person in his entire family to receive one.

 "Even though my creativity and artwork was put on hold, I still wanted to have a career in a field that involved art, to some extent or another, so I decided to go into drafting and design."